What Is a Traditional Wedding in South America Like?| 16 August, 2019

 The priest blesses these coins and the couple exchanges them many times.
 Traditionally, the gold coins end up with the bride.
 Modern couples sometimes choose to split the coins between the bride and groom.
 Rings are an important part of South American weddings.

-In Brazil, grooms and brides often get each other’s names engraved into the rings.
+In Brazil, grooms and brides often get each other’s names engraved into the rings after they find the best place to buy engagement ring for each other.
 Argentinian brides and grooms wear silver engagement rings prior to the wedding.
 During the ceremony, a gold band is either added or replaced by the silver ring.
 In Chile, they wear their rings on the right hand prior to the wedding.
 During the ceremony, they move to the left hand.

 During ceremonies across South America, the couple will be bound together physically in order to illustrate their binding together metaphorically as well.
 The binding makes use of a rosary or white cord, tied around the couple’s shoulders.
 This symbolizes their union.